Statcounter

 “You gonna cut me off?
 Hell fucking yes I’m havin’ another,” Chris slurred.

 Marie is an attractive young woman.
-Although she’s 14-years younger than Chris, she’d already gone through significant personal setbacks in life and love, just like Chris.
-She dropped out of college a few years previous but recently enrolled part-time to finish her degree.
+Although she’s 12-years younger than Chris, she’d already gone through significant personal setbacks in life and love, just like Chris.

 Chris wanted simple but, his wife, success and income seemed to dictate another course.
 A course for which most would have just settled and kept quiet about.
 A status quo façade, setting the stage for a life of denial, he thought.
 Day in and day out…keep quiet, oh, and look happy.
-A life in which so many choose to live for appearances sake.
+A life in which so many choose to live, for appearances sake.
+Full of spoils, dictated by avarice.
 He hated it.

-Chris and Angela had been married for 7 years.
+Chris and Angela had been married for 10 years.
 They moved from a small house that Chris felt was a home.
-It was quite comfortable and nowhere above their means, even though they could afford to live above those means.
+It was quite comfortable and nowhere above their means, even though they COULD afford to live above those means.
 It was a home where memories were made.
 A little weekend sweat equity, coupled with a Home Depot card, transformed a small cottage into a sentimental landmark.
+A testament to a life well lived.

 If ever there were a time for a stunt double, this was the moment.
 Oh, if wishing only made it true, he sighed to himself.